Continual Adaptation of Vision Transformers for Federated Learning: Method

-L2P (Learning to Prompt) \cite{wang2022learning} is a continual learning method that learns a set of model embeddings (prompts) that can be dynamically inserted into a pretrained vision transformer.
-(ViT) \cite{dosovitskiy2020image}.
-Prompts hold task-specific information that instructs the model to solve corresponding tasks.
-L2P maintains a prompt pool $P = \{P_1,P_2, \cdot \cdot \cdot , P_M\}$ of size M, where $P_i \in \mathbb{R}^{L_{p} \times D}$ are prompt parameters with $L_{p}$ as the prompt length (chosen as a hyperparameter) and $D$ the embedding dimension.
-Each prompt $P_i$ has an associated key $k_i \in \mathbb{R^D}$.
-An input image $x$ is converted into a visual query $q(x) \in \mathbb{R^D}$ by passing through the frozen vision transformer encoder $\theta_{pt}$.
-Prompts are selected from the pool by measuring the cosine similarity between associated keys and the visual query.
-Top $N$ prompts that have the highest key-query similarity are chosen to be inserted into the transformer.
-Here, the ViT encoder is frozen and the prompts and keys are learned using two separate optimization losses.

-\subsection{Client Side : Decomposed Prompting}
+\subsection{Client Side: Decomposed Prompting}

-\looseness=-1 While L2P is very successful in protecting against forgetting, its performance is restrained by certain design choices.
-We therefore adopt key changes inspired by prior work noting this~\cite{smith2022coda}, including for our baselines, resulting in better accuracy across the board.
-Specifically, rather than using discrete prompts that restrict capacity and introduces an additional hyperparameter (given by $N$), we form our final prompt \emph{\textbf{p}} by taking sum of the prompts $P_i$ weighted by the cosine scores.
+\looseness=-1 While L2P is quite successful in protecting against forgetting, its performance is limited by certain design choices, as noted by ~\cite{smith2022coda}.
+We therefore adapt L2P to side-step these issues, including for our baselines, resulting in better accuracy across the board.
+Specifically, rather than using discrete prompts obtained via a hard maximum function which restricts capacity and introduces an additional hyperparameter ($N$, corresponding to top-$N$ prompts), we form our final prompt \emph{\textbf{p}} by taking sum of the $P_i$ weighted by their cosine scores.
+Such a prompt is inserted into a subset of the self attention layers of the ViT encoder.
+This subset of layers is determined by hand as in \cite{smith2022coda}.

 In the federated learning setting, each client hosts the aforementioned prompting scheme and learns the key and prompt matrices along with the classifier in an end-to-end fashion while keeping the ViT backbone frozen.
-After learning the local task, in our method clients transfer the key, prompt weights along with the classifier weights to the server.
+After learning the local task, in our method, the clients transfer the key, prompt and classifier weights to the server.
 By sending only a limited number of parameters to the server, the overall communication load is significantly reduced compared to sharing the entire model.
-As we are sharing only prompts and classifier weights, the exact client model cannot be replicated at the server side thereby preserving privacy of the client as it prevents local model inversion.
+Our approach requires clients to share only the prompt and classifier weights.
+The server lacks knowledge of the exact locations for inserting the prompts, as this information is known only to the respective clients.
+To reconstruct the exact client model, the server would need to conduct an exhaustive search over the number of layers in the transformer and try various combinations to determine the precise insertion positions.
+This method represents a positive step towards enhancing client privacy compared to approaches that share complete model weights.

-\subsection{Server Side : Latent Generation}
+\subsection{Server Side: Latent Generation}